 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 0 / 4

 NGOs that advocate for independence or question Islam as the state religion are denied official registration by the Moroccan government.
 Organizations that meet the government’s criteria are frequently denied registration as well.
-Foreign NGO representatives who traveled to Moroccan-controlled areas of Western Sahara to observe the human rights situation were expelled on several occasions in 2017.
+Foreign NGO representatives observing the human rights situation of Moroccan-controlled areas of Western Sahara have sometimes been expelled in recent years.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 0 / 4

 Moroccan unions have a presence in Western Sahara, but they are largely inactive.
 Government restrictions limit the right to strike.
 Most people in unions work for the Moroccan government.
-The Polisario Front has a trade union called the Sahwari Trade Union, which is also inactive.
+The Polisario Front has a trade union called the Sahrawi Trade Union (UGTSARIO), which is also inactive; there is little economic activity in the refugee camps in Tindouf, and there is no functioning labor market in the territory controlled by the Polisario.

 F. RULE OF LAW: 0 / 16